workshop-wassa/workshop-wassa.github.io/_pages/2026/call-for-papers.md

   overlay_image: /assets/images/banner3.jpg
 ---

-## 14th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA 2024)
+## 15th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA 2026)
-### ACL’24, Bangkok, Thailand, 15 August, 2024
+### EACL’26, Rabat, Morocco

 ## Background and Envisaged Scope
 Subjectivity and Sentiment Analysis has become a highly developed research area, ranging from binary classification of reviews to the detection of complex emotion structures between entities found in text.
 This field has expanded both on a practical level, finding numerous successful applications in business, as well as on a theoretical level, allowing researchers to explore more complex research questions related to affective computing.
 Its continuing importance is also shown by the interest it generates in other disciplines such as Economics, Sociology, Psychology, Marketing, Crisis Management & Digital Humanities.

-The aim of WASSA 2024 is to bring together researchers working on Subjectivity, Sentiment Analysis, Emotion Detection and Classification and their applications to other NLP or real-world tasks (e.g. public health messaging, fake news, media impact analysis, social media mining, computational literary studies) and researchers working on interdisciplinary aspects of affect computation from text.
+The aim of WASSA 2026 is to bring together researchers working on Subjectivity, Sentiment Analysis, Emotion Detection and Classification and their applications to other NLP or real-world tasks (e.g. public health messaging, fake news, media impact analysis, social media mining, computational literary studies) and researchers working on interdisciplinary aspects of affect computation from text.
 For this edition, we encourage the submission of long and short research and demo papers including, but not restricted to the following topics:

 - Resources for subjectivity, sentiment, emotion and social media analysis
 - Opinion retrieval, extraction, categorization, aggregation and summarization